IntelliG-io/pdf-tools/README.md

 - Compress PDFs using configurable optimisation backends and surface detailed compression metrics.
 - Validate documents and query document information before operating on them.
+- Protect documents with passwords or remove encryption when authorised.

 ## Installation